3D Substation Design Explained

 • 2009 – AutoCAD 2010 introduced the SectionPlaneToBlock command which saves selected section planes as 2D or 3D blocks or as drawings.

-In 1999, Autodesk released Inventor® (a non-AutoCAD product) which has become their flagship application for “professional-grade 3D mechanical design, documentation, and product simulation tools”.
+In 1999, Autodesk released Inventor® (a non-AutoCAD product), their flagship application for “professional-grade 3D mechanical design, documentation, and product simulation tools”.
 It has been used extensively for 3D substation design.
 However, with the annual prescription rate for Inventor around $2,000 per year per user, it is not economically feasible for many smaller utilities.
 Alternately, many smaller utilities do currently utilize AutoCAD for Work Order production and/or mapping.
 And, with the right tools, it has all of the features necessary to be an economical and efficient method of producing quality 3D design drawings.

 Substation Design